 As far as teaching youth are concerned, I never consciously saw it as a particular calling for me.
 But I started to realize over time that I have an ability to relate to the kids, particularly children of South Asian immigrants, whose lives I had lived 20 years earlier.
 And while I was frustrated with my own peers and my parents’ generation for knowing so little about Indian classical art, I realized that I could channel that passion to ignite a fire in the next generation.
 Somehow that passion turned into something more meaningful than I could have ever imagined.
 The kids teach me so much more than I feel they learn from me.
 And on a personal level, I have gone through over a decade of fertility struggles and have been unable to have children of my own.
 So having the opportunity to nurture children means more to me than perhaps I have even realized and more than I’ve ever spoken about.

-With the Chhandam Youth Dance Company, I have shifted the focus from being only a pre-professional performance troupe to being a youth empowerment program.
+With the Leela Youth Dance Company, I have shifted the focus from being only a pre-professional performance troupe to being a youth empowerment program.
 I think it’s important to instill in our youth, particularly South Asian youth, not just pursuit of excellence, but also compassion, leadership, agency, responsibility, and their own amplified voices for social change.
 Gen Z is a special generation!
 They are poised to truly shift our systems that determine how much tolerance, inclusivity, equality, and social consciousness we have as a society.
-And embracing the depth of their own heritage and history and pushing their physical and spiritual boundaries through the dance, is the leverage they need to truly become the leaders of tomorrow.
+And embracing the depth of their own heritage and history while pushing their physical and spiritual boundaries through the dance, is the leverage they need to truly become the leaders of tomorrow.
 For me as their mentor, I measure my own success as a leader, not by how many students I train, but rather how many new leaders I create.